-Game of Thrones: Since this is a series where things don't go well for those who place Honor Before Reason, there are many examples of characters winning this way.
-Though the series on the whole emphasizes this far moreso than the books which still insists on the superiority of classic swordsmanship, castle training and military service over undisciplined back-alley sneak attacks.
+Game of Thrones: Since this is a series where things don't go well for those who place Honor Before Reason, there are many instances of characters, including heroic characters, winning this way.
+Though the television series on the whole emphasizes this far moreso than the books, which insists on the superiority of classic swordsmanship, castle training and military service over more varied methods of fighting and/or back-alley sneak attacks.

 When Bronn wins his fight as Tyrion Lannister's champion by tiring out his opponent with hit and run tactics instead of straight up dueling him, Lysa Arryn reproaches him: "You do not fight with honor."
 Bronn indicates his slain adversary and answers: "No. He did."
 When Bronn is called to retrain Jamie Lannister so he can learn how to fight while missing a hand, Bronn tries to teach him how to fight pragmatically, like attacking an opponent who isn't ready, but Jaime finds it in poor taste.

 When Daario Naharis is challenged to a duel by a man on horseback, instead of jousting him with a horse of his own, he simply throws a dagger to kill the horse, then kills the man while he's lying stunned on the ground.